ADHD; Focus & Executive Function: A Neuroscience Guide

 Executive function is your brain’s management system.
 It includes skills like:

 If your brain is an airport, executive function is the control tower.
-It decides which plane lands, which plane takes off, and which plane waits.
+The control tower decides which plane lands, which plane takes off, and which plane waits.
 ADHD, focus, and executive function problems mean the tower is getting mixed signals.
 Some planes rush in all at once.
 Others never get clearance at all.
-ADHD executive function is not broken, but it is under more strain than most people’s.
+ADHD executive function is not broken, but executive function is under more strain than most people’s.

 When you finally understand that ADHD focus and executive function are real systems in your brain, you can begin to replace “I am a mess” with more accurate statements like “My executive function is overloaded right now” or “My ADHD focus is being pulled by something more rewarding.”
 That shift in language is the first step toward change.